Skip to Content

 Do's Before Bleaching Hair - Do Moisturize

 The process of bleaching hair can damage your luscious locks.
-Curly hair needs extra time, love, and care.
+Curly hair needs extra time, love, and attention.

 In the days and weeks leading up to your salon visit, make sure to use moisturizing products to get your hair in the best possible shape.